Graham-72/notifyD7/README.txt

 to override of the operation "Override timestamp" is selected.

-The status panel at the bottom of the page gives the administrator a rough overview of the current state of the notification queue.
-Its main use is for debugging.
+The status panel at the bottom of the page gives the administrator a rough overview of the current state of the notification queue, as well as the Default MailSystem.
+The main use of the status panel is to provide information useful for debugging.

 Skip flags